Ivorforce/NumDot/Readme.md

 # NumDot

-A tensor math library for the [Godot](https://godotengine.org) engine.
-Proof of concept, [contributions are welcome](https://github.com/Ivorforce/NumDot/blob/main/CONTRIBUTING.md).
+A tensor math and scientific computation library for the [Godot](https://godotengine.org) game engine.
+The project is still in its early stages.
+[Contributions are welcome](https://github.com/Ivorforce/NumDot/blob/main/CONTRIBUTING.md)!

 NumDot uses [xtensor](https://github.com/xtensor-stack/xtensor) under the hood.